pydio/pydio-core/core/src/plugins/log.sql/README.txt

 log.sql plugin documentation
 -----------------------------

 This is the log.sql plugin.
-It stores AjaXplorer logging information in an SQL database.
+It stores Pydio logging information in an SQL database.

 configuring the plugin